-Africentric Arts started in August 2017 by Public Relations Management specialist Francess Cowan.
-She began this project as an effort to engage children in authentic African cultural and traditional activities in Toronto.
+Africentric Arts started in August 2017 as an effort to engage children in authentic African cultural and traditional activities in Toronto.
 By bringing experts in African cultural arts, we entertain and educate children through drumming, dancing, arts and crafts, story-telling, sports and more.
 The programs are designed to improve the lives of children through discipline, encouragement, inclusion, and fun.
 The staffs and volunteers provide care for children in a professional and caring manner.
 Africentric Arts is among the best authentic African cultural programs for children in Toronto.
 This business continually strive to bring the best entertainment for children by drawing from the core values of African cultures.
 We guarantee satisfaction and peace of mind for parents.
 Africentric Arts also bring positive representation of Black culture in the community.

 To educate, motivation, and give pride to children through the teachings of African history, cultures, and traditions.

 To bring awareness about Africa, its people, and knowledge about the diaspora to children.

 To educate and engage children about Africa’s diverse cultures and traditions.